What are your charity’s registration details?

 Some breeders will do this, but they are relatively few.
-In general the culture is different.
-Spinoni are often seen not as life companions but as working dogs, and there are many breeders producing dogs only for working purposes, with no support for a failed hunting dog.
+In general the culture is very different.
+Spinoni are often seen not as life companions but as working dogs, to be discarded when no longer useful.
+There are many breeders producing dogs only for working purposes, with no support for a failed hunting dog.

 Additionally, once a dog has been rescued, its ownership passes to the Italian rescue organisation.
 These organisations almost never re-home to hunters, and most breeders in Italy have hunting backgrounds, so that creates further difficulties.
 In the UK, the breed club has an active official rescue arm, but this is sadly not the case in Italy.
 We do work with some breeders in Italy who are sympathetic and we very much appreciate their support.
 However they are, unfortunately, a minority.

 Why can’t these dogs be rehomed in their own country?